FSoft-AI4Code/RepoExec/README.md

 [[pred_11, pred_12, pred13], [pred_21, pred_22, pred_23], ...]
 ```

-**Note**: if you use a close-source model (e.g ChatGPT), please use your own script.
+**Note**: if you use a close-source model (e.g ChatGPT), please use your custom script.
 This currently supports only an open-source model.

 ### Process output
 Process to acquire the target function from prediction and save to json file.